What is Circadin?

 When should I not take Circadin?

 You cannot take Circadin if you are allergic to the active ingredient melatonin, or if you are pregnant or breastfeeding.
 If you suffer from any of the following medical conditions, or are taking any of the following medications, you should mention them when you complete the short online health questionnaire.
-You may still be able to take Circadin, but your online GP will only prescribe the medication if it is safe for you to use.
+You may still be able to take Circadin, but your online Doctor will only prescribe the medication if it is safe for you to use.

 - Liver or kidney problems.